What is amenorrhea?

 If you don’t have your period for more than 3 cycles, it is called amenorrhea.

 How is amenorrhea diagnosed?

-Diagnosis begins with a medical history and a complete physical exam including a pelvic exam.
-Your health care provider will want to rule out other menstrual disorders, medical conditions, or medications that may be causing or aggravating the condition.
-Also, a diagnosis of amenorrhea requires that you miss at least 3 periods in a row, without being pregnant.
-Young women who haven't had their first menstrual period by age 15 should be evaluated promptly.
+Diagnosis begins with a medical history and a complete physical exam, including a pelvic exam.
+Your healthcare provider will want to rule out other menstrual disorders, medical conditions, or medicines that may be causing or aggravating the condition.
+A diagnosis of amenorrhea means that you miss at least 3 periods in a row, without being pregnant.
+Young women who haven’t had their first menstrual period by age 15 should be evaluated promptly.
 Making an early diagnosis and starting treatment as soon as possible is very important.

 How is amenorrhea treated?

 Your healthcare provider will figure out the best treatment for you based on:

 - How old you are

 - Your overall health and past health

 - How sick you are